Azure/azure-powershell/src/FrontDoor/FrontDoor/help/Get-AzFrontDoorFrontendEndpoint.md

 ```

-Get all frontend endpoints in resource "frontdoor1" which is part of resource group "rg1"
+Get all frontend endpoints in Front Door "frontdoor1" which is part of resource group "rg1".

-### Example 2: Get frontend endpoint with name "frontdoor1-azurefd-net" in resource "frontdoor1" which is part of resource group "rg1"
+### Example 2: Get frontend endpoint with name "frontdoor1-azurefd-net" in Front Door "frontdoor1" which is part of resource group "rg1"
 ```powershell
 PS C:\> Get-AzFrontDoorFrontendEndpoint -ResourceGroupName "rg1" -FrontDoorName "frontdoor1" -Name "frontdoor1-azurefd-net"